IDoCodingStuffs/python-doodles/freeform-log.md

 And also also, why the fuck is trainset 1898 samples and val is 782 despite a 0.1 split?
 Makes no sense.

 Time to add profiling.

+### 2 PM
+Profiling did not do much, but after adding a cache emptying call per training iteration, it is no longer exploding.
+But the downside is, I am getting bottlenecked by IO instead now.
+A lot of copy to GPU.